nichollyn/ifexplorer/README.md

 IF File Explorer
 ==========

-IF File Explorer is a powerful and handy application for file management.
+IF File Explorer aims to be a powerful and handy application for file management.
 Current implemented features include:
  * Cascaded file path navigation as address bar
  * Browse history